Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 - Note: Bridgewater's stats vs. Chargers date back to 2016.

-- The 237.1 yards per game the Chargers are giving up through the air makes them the NFL's 12th-ranked pass defense.
+- The Chargers have the NFL's 12th-ranked pass defense this season, giving up 237.1 yards per game through the air.

-- With 24 passing TDs allowed this year, the Chargers defense is ranked 20th in the NFL.
+- At 1.6 passing TDs allowed per game, the Chargers defense is ranked 20th in the league.

 Recent Performances